What is the Law Review?

 Grades & Writing — The Law Review will select another portion of its new members based on two components: the student’s 1L GPA and the quality of the writing and Bluebooking in the student’s paper in the Write-On Competition.

 Best Writing — Additionally, the Law Review will extend invitations to the students with the top 5 writing scores in the Write-On Competition.
 This means that even if you are not at the top of your class but you score highly in the writing competition, you may be invited to join theLaw Review based on your competition score alone.
-NOTE: All Law Review members must have a minimum GPA of 77 on a 100 scale.
+NOTE: All Law Review members must have a minimum GPA of 77 on a 100-point scale.

 The 2L Winter Write-On Competition

 During winter break, the Law Review holds its annual 2L Write-On Competition.
 This competition is open only to current 2Ls (including transfer students) with at least three semesters remaining.
 You will have the opportunity to write a paper that will require more independent research than the 1L Summer Write-On Competition.

 The Law Review will select new members based on the quality of the research, writing, and Bluebooking in the student’s paper.

 You may also join the Law Review if you write a scholarly paper that is selected for publication.
 The Law Review holds its Call for Submissions twice per year.
 To be eligible to join, the writer must: